ClusterHQ/flocker-vnx-driver/README.md

 # flocker-vnx-driver
 EMC VNX driver for Flocker.

-This driver is tested on Ubuntu 14.04 and CoreOS.
+This driver is tested on Ubuntu 14.04.

 ## Prereqs